input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 [in this well-documented function](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Poll/Logic/Softfork.hs#L67).
 Below we explain terminology realted to this process.

-#### softforkResolutionThreshold
+#### `softforkResolutionThreshold` Predicate

-`softforkResolutionThreshold` is a predicate (seen as “threshold” in the code) which, for an update proposal with version `v`, says that it is a version of software ran by the network.
+`softforkResolutionThreshold` is a predicate (referred to as “threshold” in the code) which, for an update proposal with version `v`, says that it is a version of software ran by the network.

 ### Acceptable Proposal